rails/rails/guides/source/action_mailer_basics.md

 ### Previewing Emails

-Action Mailer previews provide a way to see how emails look by visiting a special URL that renders them.
-In the above example, the preview class for `UserMailer` should be named `UserMailerPreview` and located in `test/mailers/previews/user_mailer_preview.rb`.
-To see the preview of `welcome_email`, implement a method that has the same name and call `UserMailer.welcome_email`:
+You can preview how rendered emails look by visiting a special Action Mailer preview URL.
+In order to set up a preview for `UserMailer` for example, create a class named `UserMailerPreview` in the `test/mailers/previews/` directory.
+To see the preview of `welcome_email` from `UserMailer`, implement a method that has the same name in `UserMailerPreview` and call `UserMailer.welcome_email`:

 ```ruby
 class UserMailerPreview < ActionMailer::Preview